studyself/kaldi/README.md

 1. latgen-biglm-faster-mapped.cc
 2. MLDG-Decoder.cc

-they are the same, but the names are different.
+they are the same in contents, but the names are different.

 latgen-biglm-faster-mapped is the name used in THUYG-20's original recipes.